dada-lang/dada/book/src/dyn_tutorial/class.md

 This declares a class `Point` with two fields, `x` and `y`.
 There are actually three kinds of fields (`shared`, `var`, and `atomic`) but for now we will just focus on `var` fields, which are the most common.

-The class syntax implictly defines a constructor function `Point`, so you can create an instance of `Point` by calling that function.
+It also defines a constructor function `Point`, so you can create an instance of `Point` by calling that function.
 Try executing the following code:

 ```
 async fn main() {